 Even when a hospital and medical team provide competent care for a patient’s illness or injuries themselves, they may fail to take basic steps to ensure that the patient does not succumb to further illness or injury simply as a result of remaining in the hospital for a protracted period of time.
 Pressure ulcers—also known as bedsores—are injuries that generally develop in patients who have been required to remain in bed for a significant period of time, but the hospital staff has negligently failed to provide the most basic level of care in making sure the patient is moved on a regular basis.
+Our Florida pressure ulcer injury lawyers can help with your situation.

 At Gonzalez & Cartwright, we understand how frustrating it is when you or a loved one enter a medical facility for treatment and develop an entirely preventable complication, such as pressure ulcers.
 We pride ourselves on holding medical professionals accountable for the consequences of their negligence when our clients suffer from pressure ulcers as a result of that neglect.
 We will fight to obtain a compensation package that not only fully covers the cost of your medical treatment and ongoing care, but also accounts for the pain and suffering that you or your loved one endured as a result.